Virtualization using KVM and XEN

 At Techblue Software, we work on the two most used hypervisor i.e Kvm and Xen.

 KVM supports mainline linux kernel that means your host OS has to be Linux but it supports Linux, Windows, Solaris and BSD as guests.
 It supports both x86 and x86-64 systems with hardware supporting virtualization extensions.
-It support full virtualization.
+It supports full virtualization.

-On the other hand XEN supports only paravirtuization only.
+On the other hand XEN supports only paravirtualization only.
 XEN re-uses existing device drivers (both closed and open source) from Linux, making device management easy.
 Moreover XEN is robust to device driver failure and protects both guests and the hypervisor from faulty or malicious drivers.